Cherma's: History

 In 1975 started manufacturing Handloom Cloth at Primary Societies located around Hyderabad, for supply to his elder brother D.F.
 Pestonji, to convert the same as garments and Export.
 In 1978 Mrs. G.K.
 Pestonji (who had resigned her job with Canara Bank after the birth of their two daughters) started selling export surplus garments of her brother-in-law, which business grew slowly but steadily and necessitated Capt.
 K.F.
 Pestonji resigning his job from the State Government and join in the business.

 Capt.
 Pestonji is a very active National Seeded Motor Rallyist in both two-wheeler and four-wheeler categories, having won a number of National and International events.
 He has won the first Himalayan Rally in 1980 and the 3rd Himalayan Rally in 1982 in the Indian Cars Class.

 He is very actively involved with Community work and nominated Trustee in The Old Parsi Fire Temple Trust.
-And now he is the President of Dr. Nania Educaitonal Trust which provides education to poor and needy irrespective of the Community.
+And now he is the President of Dr. Nania Educational Trust which provides education to poor and needy irrespective of the Community.